Why Mykonos Still Deserves a Detour in 2026

 Where to Stay: Bays that Escape the Tumult

 Mykonos divides into three distinct hotel zones.
-Psarou and Platis Gialos concentrate historic addresses and the busiest beaches.
-Ethereum Mykonos stands out there, with contemporary architecture that contrasts with traditional Cycladic builds.
+Psarou and Platis Gialos concentrate historic addresses and the most frequented beaches.
+Ethereum Mykonos stands out there, with contemporary architecture that cuts against traditional Cycladic builds.
 Proximity to Nammos (the island's most exclusive beach club) draws an international crowd, but boat noise and daytime crowds deter those seeking calm.
 Alissachni overlooks the bay from on high, which guarantees the view and tranquillity, at the cost of car access required.

 Agios Ioannis and Ornos offer the best compromise between accessibility and serenity.
 Mykonos Grand Hotel & Resort, Anax Resort and Spa, DeLight Boutique Hotel and Noima Boutique Hotel share this west-facing bay, opposite the sunset over Délos.
-The beaches remain family-friendly, fish restaurants (Kiki's Tavern 10 minutes away) keep their authenticity, the airport is 15 minutes off.
-Bill & Coo overlooks Megali Ammos, 5 minutes' walk from Chora, which allows enjoying the old town without the nighttime noise.
+The beaches remain family-friendly, fish restaurants (Kiki's Tavern 10 minutes away) keep their authenticity, the airport is reached in 15 minutes.
+Bill & Coo overlooks Megali Ammos, 5 minutes' walk from Chora, which allows enjoying the old town without enduring nighttime noise.

-The most isolated addresses are in Kalo Livadi (Mileo, Booking score 9.8/10, the island's highest), Elia Beach (preserved bay, 400-metre beach) and Ano Mera (Koukoumi, Greece's only 100% vegan 5-star palace, in the heart of the traditional village).
-These three zones require a rental car but offer total silence, little-visited beaches and slightly lower rates (10 to 15% less than Psarou).
-Nomia Sunset Suites holds a unique position, suspended over the northern caldera, with panoramic Aegean views but tricky access (narrow road, 25 minutes from Chora).
+The most isolated addresses are found in Kalo Livadi (Mileo, Booking score 9.8/10, the island's highest), Elia Beach (preserved bay, 400-metre beach) and Ano Mera (Koukoumi, Greece's only 5-star vegan palace, in the heart of the traditional village).
+These three zones require a rental car but offer total silence, little-frequented beaches and slightly lower rates (10 to 15% less than Psarou).
+Nomia Sunset Suites holds a unique position, suspended over the northern caldera, with panoramic views of the Aegean but tricky access (narrow road, 25 minutes from Chora).

 Neighbourhoods and Vibes: